 Before you head to the Northern Hemisphere, consider checking out the incredible Southern Lights!

-While many travellers make the journey each year to Europe and Scandinavia to check out the incredible Northern Lights, winter in Australia offers the chance to see a similar phenomenon a little closer to home.
+While many travellers make the journey each year to Europe and Scandinavia, with the possibility of a summer in Europe this year likely off the cards, winter in Australia offers the chance to see a similar phenomenon a little closer to home.
 The Southern Lights, also known as Aurora Australis, are most visible throughout the winter months and if you’re in Tasmania, you’ve got the perfect spot to check them out!

 If you’re looking for the Southern Lights, you might be expecting vivid colours that fill the sky, but in reality, the naked eye is unable to detect the lights without the help of technology.
 “To the naked eye, an aurora will look more like a white flickering light,” photographer James Garlick told Australian Traveller.
 “It could be mistaken for a cloud.
 It’s not until you do a long exposure with the camera that the colours are revealed.”
 For those able to uncover the magic of the lights with their camera. the results are well worth it.
 “They are like dancing curtains of light across the sky,” Southern Lights photographer Matt Glastonbury told the magazine.
 “The size of them is incredible – beams of light are shooting right up into the atmosphere.
 It is really magical to see them moving around right in front of you.”